Computing Intent, Implementation and Impact

-Through our computing curriculum we aim to give our pupils the life skills that will enable them to embrace and utilise new technology in a socially responsible and safe way.
+Through our computing curriculum we aim to give our pupils the disciplinary knowledge that will enable them to embrace and utilise new technology in a socially responsible and safe way.
+This will be delivered through the teaching of the substantive knowledge in the national curriculum.
 We want our pupils to be able to operate in the 21st century workplace and we want them to know the career opportunities that will be open to them if they study computing.
 We want children to become autonomous, independent users of computing technologies, gaining confidence and enjoyment from their activities.
 We want the use of technology to support learning across the entire curriculum and to ensure that our curriculum is accessible to every child in an ever-changing digital world.
 Not only do we want them to be digitally literate and competent users of technology but through our computing science lessons we want them to develop creativity, resilience and problem-solving skills by learning how to be ‘computational thinkers’.
 We want our pupils to have a breadth of experience to develop their understanding of themselves as individuals within their community but also as members of a wider global community and as responsible digital citizens.

-Our progression of skills allows the children to develop the depth of their knowledge and skills over their time at Wivelsfield Primary School.
-The knowledge and skills progression map allows teachers to be able to adapt the plans to their individual classes and learning journeys.
+Our progression of substantive and disciplinary knowledge allows the children to develop the depth of their knowledge and skills over their time at Wivelsfield Primary School.
+This progression map allows teachers to be able to adapt the plans to their individual classes and learning journeys.
 Through employing cross-curricular links, children are more motivated to embed the learning from discrete computing lessons.

 The Computing curriculum has been designed to create a balanced coverage of computer science, information technology and digital literacy.
 Alongside developed children’s experience in all the 3 strands, the knowledge and skills taught will become increasingly more complex and specific as children’s progress through KS1 and KS2.